TinkerTools/tinkerdoc/text/key/index.rst

 .. index:: A-AXIS

 A-AXIS [real]
    Sets the value of the a-axis length for a crystal unit cell, or, equivalently, the X-axis length for a periodic box.
-The length value in Angstroms is listed after the keyword.
+The length value in Angstroms is provided following the keyword.
 Equivalent to the X-AXIS keyword.

 .. index:: A-EXPTERM